Marine application Tips & Instructions

 Removing Oxidation

 We wish there were a magic wand that could easily remove oxidation in gel coat, but unfortunately there isn't.
-The best way to remove oxidation is with compound and a variable speed buffer.
+The best way to remove boat oxidation is with compound and a variable speed buffer.
 Only a buffer can cut through oxidation properly and evenly.
 This is not something you should do by hand.

-> If you have a new boat or light to medium oxidation: Use our Micro Finishing Compound with a variable-speed buffer.
+> If your boat has light to medium oxidation: Use a compound such as Meguiar's One-Step Compound #67 with a variable-speed buffer.
 We highly recommend the DeWalt 849x that you can get on Amazon.com.
-You can also use a dual action polisher (we like the Porter Cable) on smaller boats.
+You can also use a dual action boat polisher (we like the Porter Cable) on smaller boats.
 Keep the rpm to 1800 or less so you don't burn the gel coat or paint.
 Do not let it dry to a haze.
 Simply buff it in until it disappears.
 We recommend doing small sections at a time, such as a two foot x two foot section, especially if working in hot temperatures or direct sunlight, so the compound doesn't dry out before you have a chance to buff it in.

-> If you have heavy oxidation (no shine left or a matte finish): In this case, you may want to use a stronger compound meant for heavier oxidation such as 3M Perfect It #1.
+> If your boat has heavy oxidation (no shine left or a matte finish): In this case, you may want to use a stronger compound meant for heavier oxidation such as 3M Perfect It #1.
 Don't use anything called "heavy duty" rubbing compound, "oxidation remover" or a product that has the word "restoration" in it.
 We've been detailing boats for 25+ years and these types of products are not only difficult to work with (even if you've been detailing boats for as long as we have), but they don't give the best results.
 The 3M Perfect It is easier to work with, can be found at most boating supply stores and most importantly, it uses a "diminishing effect" where it starts out with more grit, as if it were 100 grit sandpaper) and as you work it in, it diminishes into a fine grit (as if it were a 1000 grit sandpaper).
 Remember, the main factor that makes a boat glossy again is cutting through the layer of oxidation.

-> If you have a new boat or light to medium oxidation: Use our Micro Finishing Compound with a variable-speed buffer.
+> If your boat has light to medium oxidation: Use a compound such as Meguiar's One-Step Compound #67 with a variable-speed buffer.
 We highly recommend the DeWalt 849x that you can get on Amazon.com.
-You can also use a dual action polisher (we like the Porter Cable) on smaller boats.
+You can also use a dual action boat polisher (we like the Porter Cable) on smaller boats.
 Keep the rpm to 1800 or less so you don't burn the gel coat or paint.
 Do not let it dry to a haze.
 Simply buff it in until it disappears.
 We recommend doing small sections at a time, such as a two foot x two foot section, especially if working in hot temperatures or direct sunlight, so the compound doesn't dry out before you have a chance to buff it in.

-> If you have heavy oxidation (no shine left or a matte finish): In this case, you may want to use a stronger compound meant for heavier oxidation such as 3M Perfect It #1.
+> If your boat has heavy oxidation (no shine left or a matte finish): In this case, you may want to use a stronger compound meant for heavier oxidation such as 3M Perfect It #1.
 Don't use anything called "heavy duty" rubbing compound, "oxidation remover" or a product that has the word "restoration" in it.
 We've been detailing boats for 25+ years and these types of products are not only difficult to work with (even if you've been detailing boats for as long as we have), but they don't give the best results.
 The 3M Perfect It is easier to work with, can be found at most boating supply stores and most importantly, it uses a "diminishing effect" where it starts out with more grit, as if it were 100 grit sandpaper) and as you work it in, it diminishes into a fine grit (as if it were a 1000 grit sandpaper).
 Remember, the main factor that makes a boat glossy again is cutting through the layer of oxidation.

 After you have compounded the gel coat or paint to remove oxidation and the boat is glossy again (which is how you'll know if you've removed the oxidation), you’ll have a significant amount of compound dust on your boat.
 You must wash your boat to remove any compounding dust so you can apply the polish to a clean surface.
-This will help the polish bond to your gel coat or paint, which is what makes it last so long.
+This will help the polish seal your gel coat or paint, which is what makes it last so long.

 Re-Application Instructions

-Before applying another coat of polish, look for areas that may need touch-ups with the Micro Finishing Compound.
+It's best to re-apply our polish each season to maintain its protection and help prevent oxidation.
+Before applying another coat of polish, look for areas that may need touch-ups with a finishing compound.
 This would include any areas that have scuff marks in the gel coat or from shore power cords or where there's been fiberglass repair work done.
 Simply use the finishing compound by hand to remove any stains, marks or imperfections in the finish.

-OTHER USES FOR RESTRUCUTRE MARINE POLISH
+OTHER USES FOR OUR PURE POLISH:

 - It's easy to rub in and wipe off.